Skip to main content

 Setting up low inventory alert levelsSetting up low inventory alert levels

-In the example below, the rule will trigger if the inventory count of Intel XEON machines falls below 10.
+In the example above, the rule will trigger if the inventory count of Intel XEON machines falls below 10.
 (For rules that apply to parts, leave the Seconds Before Action at the default of 0.)

 In this case, an email will be sent to hal@device42.com when the rule triggers.
 You can add multiple emails separated by commas or semicolons.
 You can also set the rule up so that an email is sent if enough parts are added to bring the inventory count back above the trigger level or so that escalation emails are sent if no one acknowledges the alert.